 1 cup BBQ Sauce, for brushing

 Brine Chicken- To make chicken brine, fill a large bowl with 4 cups of warm water.
 Whisk in salt and sugar until dissolved and add garlic cloves.
-Add remaining 4 cups of water.
+Add the remaining 4 cups of water.
 Trim excess fat from chicken pieces.
 Brine for at least 2 hours.

 Prepare Chicken – Remove chicken from brine and pat dry.
 Gently coat chicken pieces with olive oil.
 Liberally season chicken pieces with lemon pepper seasoning.

 Prepare Grill – Fill a charcoal chimney 3/4 full of Kingsford charcoal briquettes.
 Light up the chimney until coals are fully burned.
-Spread hot charcoal over one side of the grill to set up two-zone fire on the grill for indirect grilling.
+Spread hot charcoal over one side of the grill to set up a two-zone fire on the grill for indirect grilling.

-BBQ Chicken – Add chicken pieces skin side up to indirect side of the grill.
+BBQ Chicken – Add chicken pieces skin side up to the indirect side of the grill.
 Cover grill with the lid with vent holes fully opened and over chicken.
-After 30 minutes, open lid and rotate chicken pieces to ensure even cooking.
+After 30 minutes, open the lid and rotate chicken pieces to ensure even cooking.
 Close lid.
 After 45 minutes, open lid and brush both sides of chicken pieces with BBQ sauce.
 Close lid.
-Cook for another 15 minutes or until internal temperature of chicken pieces reach 175 degrees.
+Cook for another 15 minutes or until the internal temperature of chicken pieces reaches 175 degrees.
 Finish by searing the chicken pieces over direct heat for about 1-2 minutes a side.

 - You can use bone-in chicken breasts as well.
 For bone-in chicken breasts, make sure internal temperature reaches 165 degrees.

 - Make or use your favorite BBQ sauce.
-If using store bought BBQ sauce, thin out the sauce a bit by adding 1 tablespoon of water and 1 tablespoon of apple cider vinegar.
+If using store-bought BBQ sauce, thin out the sauce a bit by adding 1 tablespoon of water and 1 tablespoon of apple cider vinegar.